-Thus, the process of building libraries is critical since the data must be diverse and reliable to enable safe chemoinformatic experiments, being crucial in the scenario of designing new drugs21.
+Thus, the process of building libraries is critical since the data must be reliable to enable chemoinformatic experiments.
 It is important to emphasize that in silico approaches help and speed up the search for new bioactive compounds.
-This can reduce the amount of compounds to be tested in in vitro and in vivo assays, anticipating adequate pharmacokinetic profiles, high selectivity, and low toxicity predictions^{22,23}.
-In this way, virtual libraries contribute to increase the success rate in the process of selecting new leads, gathering information with parsimony, ensuring the quality, variety, and consistency of the curated data^{2,21,24}.
+This can reduce the amount of compounds to be tested in in vitro and in vivo assays, anticipating adequate pharmacokinetic profiles, high selectivity, and low toxicity predictions.
+In this way, virtual libraries contribute to increase the success rate in the process of selecting new leads and to gather information with parsimony, ensuring the quality, variety, and consistency of the curated data.

-Inspired by these examples, the Brazilian Compound Library (BraCoLi) was built as a manually curated and open-access database containing biological and chemical information of synthetic and natural semisynthetic molecules from Brazilian research groups.
+Inspired by these examples, the Brazilian Compound Library (BraCoLi) was built as a manually curated and open-access electronic database containing biological and chemical information of synthetic and natural semisynthetic molecules from Brazilian research groups.
 In this work, a description and a cheminformatic characterization of BraCoLi based on chemical features and drug-like profiling, comparing with other databases is presented.
-The comparison was based on molecular, pharmaceutical, and physicochemical properties of interest in drug design.
-The data was initially compilated from our research group on Pharmaceutical and Medicinal Chemistry from the Universidade Federal de Minas Gerais (UFMG, the Federal University of Minas Gerais), encouraging us to provide the dataset to the scientific community.
+The comparison was based on molecular, pharmaceutical and physicochemical properties of interest in drug design.
+The data was initially compilated from our research group on Pharmaceutical and Medicinal Chemistry from the Universidade Federal de Minas Gerais (UFMG), encouraging us to provide the dataset to the scientific community.